LumoSQL/not-forking/README.md

 in synch with an upstream.

 Here you will find the tool and its libraries, and the [full documentation](doc/not-forking.md).
-It also contains an example configuration (in directory not-fork.d) which can be used for testing.
+It also contains an example configuration (in directory doc/examples) which can be used for testing: it is an old version of the one used by the LumoSQL build system, much simpler than the current version.

 For more advanced uses, LumoSQL has a more complicated configuration which tracks multiple upstreams and versions.